la2050/archive/_projects/2015/the-coachart-student-coach-matching-app.md

    Pete Distad (VP of product marketing, Apple)
    Sean Moriarty (CEO, Demand Media)
-   Walter Delph (Partner and Managing Director, BCG Digital Ventures) 'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': 'It will cost $92,760.00 to create the app.'
-'Please include a detailed budget of how you will use $100,000 to implement this project.': >- CoachArt’s most competitive budget came from app app developer Kinvey, who provided an approximate line item cost breakdown.

-   Infrastructure: $18,000.00
-   User Messaging: $356.00
-   Start page: $356.00
-   App usage tracking and performance management: $3,560.00 Data storage: $2,848.00
-   App security and distribution: $1,068.00
-   User experience: $2,136.00
-   Login/User Management: $5,340.00
-   Social Media (Facebook): $2,492.00
-   Location mapping and integration: $1,068.00
-   Access to internal enterprise: $2,136.00
-   Access to Cloud data from a 3rd-party SaaS: $712.00 Number of pages: $12,816.00
-   Backend: $2,136.00
-   Data storage/ File store: $712.00
-   Custom Trigger Business Logic: $2,492.00
-   Lifecycle Management: $712.00
-   Access to internal enterprise data: $28,480.00 Access to Cloud data from a 3rd-party SaaS: $5,340.00
-   Total: $92,760.00
-How do you plan to scale the success of your proposal?: >- The indicators to track progress will be: average time needed for a match, number of students matched, and number of cities represented.
+   Walter Delph (Partner and Managing Director, BCG Digital Ventures) How do you plan to scale the success of your proposal?: >- The indicators to track progress will be: average time needed for a match, number of students matched, and number of cities represented.
 We will track